aws-samples/amazon-chime-sdk/apps/amplify-demo/README.md

   This will end with success output providing generated GraphQL endpoint and API KEY.

 #### 4. Modify IAM Role policy to include Amazon Chime Full Access in order to allow your Lambda function to call Amazon Chime APIs, such as createMeeting and deleteMeeting:
-    1. Goto your account under AWS CloudFormation stacks click "amplify-<your-demo-name>-dev-*".
+  1. Navigate to your account under AWS CloudFormation stacks and choose "amplify-<your-demo-name>-dev-*".
-    2. Under "Resources" click on the Physical ID link against "functionreactSampleLambda" (function<name provided when you executed amplify add function>).
+  2. Under "Resources" Choose the Physical ID link against "functionreactSampleLambda" (function<name provided when you executed amplify add function>).
-    3. A nested stack will open and click again "Resources".
+  3. A nested stack will open and again choose "Resources".
-    4. Click Physical ID link in front of "LambdaExecutionRole".
+  4. Choose the Physical ID link in front of "LambdaExecutionRole".
 This will take you to the lambda execution role in IAM.
-    5. Click on the “Attach Policies” button
+  5. Choose the “Attach Policies” button
   6. Type in the search box: AmazonChimeFullAccess
-    7. Click on the checkbox for: AmazonChimeFullAccess
+  7. Choose the checkbox for: AmazonChimeFullAccess
-    8. Click on “Attach Policy” at the bottom right of the screen
+  8. Choose “Attach Policy” at the bottom right of the screen

 #### 5. From here, you can now run the meeting client locally.
 To do so, navigate to the repo’s root level directory and run this command: